Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Acknowledgements

-I would like to thank Mario Alvarez-Picallo for our endless conversations on types and metaprogramming.
-This work was supported by the EPSRC as part of my doctoral research (award reference 1354534).
+The author would like to thank Mario Alvarez-Picallo for their endless conversations on types and metaprogramming, Neil Jones for his careful reading and helpful comments, and Samson Abramsky for suggesting the topic of intensionality.
+This work was supported by the EPSRC (award reference 1354534).